 As you may know from reading Chelsea Kelly’s last blog post, the Milwaukee Art Museum is celebrating its 125th anniversary–-commemorating the big year with three exhibitions.
 The Layton Art Collection: 1888-2013 is the Chipstone Foundation’s contribution to this great celebration.

 If you’ve been in the European galleries in the last few weeks, you’ve probably noticed a dramatic transformation in Gallery 10!
-The gallery has been reinstalled as part of the celebrations of the 125th anniversary of the founding of the … Continue reading

 One of my favorite film gems in the Museum’s audio-visual archive is rare film footage of the institution’s changing location and architecture.
 This film–soundless, in black and white, circa 1957–features the Layton Art Gallery, the Milwaukee Art Institute, and the Eero Saarinen-designed War Memorial and Milwaukee Art Center building, into which the museum moved officially in 1957.